For Assignment #2

 How to find good articles:

 - Go to the Library Subject Guide for Sociology and click on "Sociology @ ProQuest".
 Create your search using the drop down menus on the right side of the search boxes.
-My best search was for: crime (as a subject heading) AND "sociological theory" (as a phrase in the full text).
-First I choose scholarly journals and then select peer-review on the left hand column.To get the appropriate date, move the small left tab under the date range to the year 2000 and click update.
-Go back to the date range and move the left tab to 2004 and that will give you the 56 results I found.
+My best search was for: crime (as a subject heading) AND "sociological theory" (as a phrase in the document text).
+Then I choose scholarly journals and peer-review on the left hand column.To get the appropriate date, I clicked on "Last 5 years".
+This will give you the 32 results I found.
 You should select two that are on the same or similar topic and you're all set.

 - Another way is to search within a journal you have used for readings.
 To do that you need to choose "Journal titles" in the grey box on the front page of our website.
 I chose Trends in Organized C rime, which is available full text from 4 places.
 I personally like Scholars Portal, so I follow that link, put in my date ranges and asked the search to find the word sociolog* in the abstract.
-I got 4 results from this search, and you can look up many other journal titles this way.
+You can look up many other journal titles this way.